katersonnbert/gitnotes/GoLang.md

             go sum(s[:len(s)/2], c)     // calculates 17
             go sum(s[len(s)/2:], c)     // calculates -5
             go sum(s, c)                // calculates 12
-            x, y, z := <-c, <-c, <-c    // receive from c
+            x, y, z := <-c, <-c, <-c    // receive from c, blocks here until c has delivered for the third time.

-            fmt.Println(x, y, z)    // returns 12 17 -5; if go sum(s, c) would be moved to the top of the routine list,
+            fmt.Println(x, y, z)    // returns 12 17 -5; if go sum(s, c) would be moved
+                                    // to the top of the routine list,
                                     // it would return -5 12 17
         }

-- NOTE: You must only consume as much channel output as have been opened, otherwise a deadlock fatal error will occur!
+- NOTE: You must only consume as many channel results as the channel has been used in routines, otherwise a deadlock fatal error will occur!

 ### Buffered channel
 - Channels can be created with a buffer to ensure, that not too many channels will be opened.